-(Note: none of the above previously approved projects will be undertaken in the summer of 2016 at Mount Sunapee Resort.)
+(Note: none of the above previously approved projects will be undertaken in the summer of 2018 at Mount Sunapee Resort.)

-NOTE: The section below appeared in the 2015-16 Annual Operating Plan looking forward to the summer of 2016.
-These projects will not be constructed in the summer of 2016 as originally planned and are delayed until at least 2017.
+NOTE: The section below first appeared in the 2015-16 Annual Operating Plan looking forward to the summer of 2016.
+These projects are most likely delayed until the summer of 2019.